Norfolk Honeybee Calendar.

 Bearding on a hot night

 The brood area will be reducing from now; hopefully with good forage with blackberry and other plants flowering coinciding with peak bee numbers.
 This is the month to get the honey in!
 Colonies are less likely to swarm provided enough space is given.
 Varroa levels can start to get dangerously huge so use a mite board and check.
-Consider icing sugar dusting (several times) if mite numbers are a problem and there are supers on the hive.
 Sealed supers can be extracted and returned at dusk.

 Capped Honey Frame

-Beware wasps.
+Beware wasps - they can still be about.
+Also be vigilant for the Asian Hornet.
 Colonies can be united in September if you wish to reduce numbers.
 Check that you are not uniting disease.
 You may be able to give spare (old) queens to beekeepers in need rather than kill them!
 Very little chance of swarming.
-Feed thick syrup to build up stores for winter; plan to have feeding done by the end of the month.
+Feed thick syrup to build up stores for winter if colonies are still light; plan to have feeding done by the end of the month.
 Check mite levels again.
 Sometimes the odd hive doesn’t seem to respond to thymol and may need additional treatment.

 Put a full super under the brood if that’s your practice very early in the month if you have not already done so by now without queen excluder.
 Inspections will usually have finished by this time of year.
-Colonies should be fully fed by the middle of the month at the absolute latest.
+Colonies that missed being fed should be fully fed by the middle of the month at the absolute latest.
 National Honey Show this month.
 Fit mouse-guards.
 Check the 'Winter preparation' page.
-Strap hive together if in a windy spot.
+Strap hive together if in a windy spot or where animals could knock the hives over.
 Ensure there are no leaks.
 Check for wax moth in stored combs.

 Oxalic Acid treatment between Christmas and New Year.
 Hope that Father (or Mother) Christmas gets you something good.
 Plan what you want to do for next year.
 Get ready for the January sales from the beekeeping-suppliers.
 Build/maintain hive parts – make that solar wax melter you really wanted 6 months ago?
 Make some mead.
 Don’t eat too much and eagerly wait for longer days - the bees will already be thinking of brood-rearing once the days start to get longer next month.